Baseball Gives a Lesson On Relative Return Limits

 At the opposite end of the spectrum are 10 categories in which the typical fund has returned more than10% annually over the past decade.
 We trolled these waters and found plenty of funds that we think highly of, even though their current rankings and ratings don't appear great.

-Michael Breen does not own shares in any of the securities mentioned above.
+Michael Breen does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.